What Is the State of the Stock Market Now and Into 2023?

 Every investor knows that the state of the stock market can change on command virtually overnight for a variety of different factors.
 Some of these factors are simple, like new tech releases or a boom in jobs.
 Other factors are not so simple.
-In 2021, there is the possibility of a new president and with that comes more possible changes in the stock market.
+In 2023 there are more possible changes in the stock market.
 Everyone is asking whether or not this new president will impact the stock market with the choices he makes.
 The answer to this question could be harder to solve than most people think.
 Stock price targets could go up or down, but there are some possibilities that investors should know about.

 Will a new president impact the stock market?